 Leave the tent:

-If you’re tired of being in the tent for long hours and the rain just won’t stop, try some of these options to get you through a rainy afternoon while camping:
+If you’re tired of being in the tent for long hours and the rainy weather just won’t stop, try some of these options to get you through a rainy afternoon while camping:

 If it’s a cool rain or you’re just not interested in getting wet, here are ideas on how to survive while staying dry.